jstavanja/boxoffice/README.md

 (if it is, it's completely coincidental).

 ## Results
 Using root mean squared logarithmic error (RMSLE) as it is used for submission scoring on Kaggle.
+The approaches are briefly described in the next section.

 | Approach  | Offline  | Kaggle submission |
 |:---------:|:--------:|:-----------------:|
 | Baseline  |  3.70140 | 3.73362           |

+## Approaches
+`Baseline`:  predict mean revenue of movies in training set for the movies of test set.
+70%-30% train-test split used for offline evaluation.